Who fast-forwarded dog shows past the good ole days when handlers showed for breeders who stuck to the standard by which judges judged?

 Judging ranks were pretty equally divided between handlers and breeders, lending a perfect balance to the art of judging.

 Now, since few people actually do more than dabble as breeders (more owners are in fact "backers" not breeders), that balance is forever gone.
-We shifted to another dimension in the sport of dogs.
+We have shifted to another dimension in the sport of dogs.
 It’s a time warp few of us are old enough to notice.

 OR for total access to AKC records, salaries, lawsuits...